 - Prof Nick Malleson, University of Leeds

-- Prof Alison Heppenstall, University of Leeds
+- Prof Alison Heppenstall, University of Glasgow

 - Dr Jiaqi Ge, University of Leeds

 All accepted extended abstracts will be made available in the pre-proceedings.
 Please note that at least one author must register for the workshop in order for a paper to appear in the workshop proceedings.
 After the conference all presenters will be invited to submit a full paper for the ABMUS2022 proceedings to appear as a special issue (tbc).